zingisamatwana/alx-system_engineering-devops/README.md

-The repository contains files and directories for the 0x00.
-Shell, basics project
+The repoistory contains files and directories for the following projects:
+Shell basics
+Shell Permissions